Women’s Coastal Pilgrimage

 • Reconnection through the wild

 • This is a journey that will ask something of you.
+We walk not to prove anything, but to rediscover trust in our bodies, in nature, and in one another.

 The path can be steep and uneven, your feet will tire, your pack will feel heavier some days than others, the weather may turn and you’ll be asked to meet the elements.
 The coast demands your full presence and she invites you to find a strength you didn’t know you had.